Oversized or overweight permits allow particular trucks and trailers to carry more significant weight than their standard counterparts.

 Pilot cars help prevent accidents and ensure safe passage.
 Usually, sirens and lights are included in these vehicles.

-We can take on the hassle of oversized load permits and delivery your heavy equipment.
+We can take on the hassle of permits and delivery of your equipment.

 You can rest assured your equipment is in good hands with trustworthy service and competitive rates.